jSherz/jsj-blog/_posts/2016-05-01-installing-rancheros-opennebula.markdown

 You can either adapt the above or manually create one with the `onetemplate` tool or SunStone GUI.

-*NB:* As the RancherOS ISO does not support OpenNebula's contextualization, we must manually configure networking (shown below).
+*NB:* As the RancherOS ISO does not support OpenNebula&rsquo;s contextualization, we must manually configure networking (shown below).

 ### Documentation